sa-mw-dach/dev_demos/demos/04_license_plate_gitops/README.md

 [^license_plate_desc]: https://rh-aiservices-bu.github.io/licence-plate-workshop/
 [^fork]: If modifications want to be done on the repo in order to test the different version tags, the repo `https://github.com/sa-mw-dach/dev_demos.git` needs to be forked and the changes need to be done there.
-Additionally then in the entire code base the URL of the original repo needs to be exchanged by the URL of the forked repo.
+Additionally in the entire code base the URL of the original repo needs to be replaced by the URL of the forked repo.